aibhleog/how-are-you/README.md

 This project is a small script which, when paired with your `.bashrc`, asks you each day (the first time you open your terminal that day) to rank how you're feeling and logs it.

 Running the `how-are-you.py` script generates a file called `feelings.txt` which is used to store your feelings entries.
-For now, I'm not going to upload my `feelings.txt`, for obvious reasons.
+For now, I'm not going to upload my `feelings.txt`, for obvious reasons -- however I've generated a fake feelings list (`random_feelings.txt`) that I used to make example plots (`random_tracker.pdf` & `random_hist.pdf`).

 To make this work with your `.basrhc`,  you can paste these lines at the end of your `.bashrc`: